 The death rate in New Orleans ranged from a low of 36 per 1,000 in the late 1820s to a high of 1 in 15 during the summer of 1853.
 Over 12,000 people died of yellow fever in New Orleans that year, with still more deaths in rural areas in south Louisiana, marking the single highest annual death rate of any state during the entire nineteenth century.
 Because people died faster than graves could be dug, the popular saying was that pretty soon people would have to dig their own graves.Louisiana State Museum

 So as you can imagine, pharmacists played a key role in the survival of the city ... although their services were mainly available to middle class and wealthy white people.

 Walking around the museum is like stepping back in time!
 The walls are lined with beautiful cabinets filled with medical equipment, patent medicines, voodoo potions, compounding supplies, and more.

 It's fun to peek into the cabinets and check everything out.
 According to our tour guide, the bottles still contain the remains of their original contents.

-These courtyards served a number of purposes.
-First, construction of the French Quarter’s sewage system did not begin until 1897, and prior to that, a lot of the waste ended up in the streets (eww).
-This contributed to much of the disease that plagued residents, and it just plain smelled bad.
+Courtyards served a number of purposes in New Orleans.
+First, construction of the French Quarter's sewage system did not begin until 1897, so prior to that, a lot of the waste ended up in the streets.
+This contributed to the diseases that plagued residents, and it just plain smelled bad.
 So courtyards provided a respite from the rancid streets.